Chimpanzees from Bili Forest

 Bili apes – curiosities

-- Many scientists believe that chimpanzees from the Bili Forest are a kind of lost evolution link between human and chimpanzee.
+- Many scientists believe that chimpanzees from the Bili Forest are a kind of lost evolution link between humans and chimpanzees.

 - Adult males are more afraid of humans than females.